bryanseah234/ticketremaster-b/BTL.md

 ## BTL #1: gRPC and Protocol Buffers

 **Simple explanation:**
-If normal REST is like sending a letter with a lot of words, gRPC is like using a very short, fixed form over a direct hotline.
-It is faster and stricter.
+If normal REST is like sending a letter with a lot of words, gRPC is like using a short fixed form over a direct hotline.
+It is stricter, more explicit, and better suited to fast internal service-to-service calls.

 **Why this is beyond the labs:**
 The lab path used REST APIs everywhere.
 This repo adds an internal RPC contract for the most timing-sensitive part of the system: seat state changes during checkout.

+**How it works in this repo:**

+- `proto/seat_inventory.proto` defines a strict service contract for `HoldSeat`, `ReleaseSeat`, `SellSeat`, and `GetSeatStatus`
+- generated stubs in `shared/grpc/` give both server and client code the same message definitions
+- `seat-inventory-service` runs a gRPC server alongside its Flask app
+- `ticket-purchase-orchestrator` calls that gRPC service for hold, release, sell, and status checks during checkout
+- the seat-hold expiry consumer also reuses the same gRPC contract to release seats automatically when TTL messages expire

+**Why we chose gRPC here:**

+- seat reservation is the most concurrency-sensitive path in the backend
+- the seat inventory flow benefits from a strict typed contract rather than loosely shaped JSON
+- gRPC reduces protocol overhead on a hot internal path without forcing the whole platform away from REST
+- it lets the repo keep browser-facing APIs simple while optimizing only the part that most needs it

+**What benefits it gives us compared to other options:**

+- compared to using REST everywhere:
+  - gRPC gives a more rigid contract for the seat lifecycle calls
+  - it is a better fit for low-latency internal RPC than repeatedly exchanging JSON over HTTP on the same hot path
+  - it makes the seat operations feel like a dedicated internal capability rather than just another public-style REST endpoint
+- compared to moving everything to gRPC:
+  - the repo keeps gRPC limited to one high-value internal path instead of adding protocol complexity to every service
+  - browser-facing workflows can remain ordinary Flask REST APIs behind Kong
+- compared to direct database sharing between orchestrator and service:
+  - the orchestrator does not need to bypass service boundaries just to reserve a seat
+  - seat state remains owned by `seat-inventory-service`

 **Where it exists in this repo:**

+- contract and generated code:
-- contract: `proto/seat_inventory.proto`
+  - `proto/seat_inventory.proto`
+  - `shared/grpc/seat_inventory_pb2.py`
-- generated shared stubs: `shared/grpc/seat_inventory_pb2.py`, `shared/grpc/seat_inventory_pb2_grpc.py`
+  - `shared/grpc/seat_inventory_pb2_grpc.py`
+  - `shared/grpc/README.md`
+- server side:
-- gRPC server: `services/seat-inventory-service/server.py`
+  - `services/seat-inventory-service/server.py`
-- gRPC business logic: `services/seat-inventory-service/grpc_server.py`
+  - `services/seat-inventory-service/grpc_server.py`
+  - `services/seat-inventory-service/README.md`
+- client side:
-- gRPC client usage: `orchestrators/ticket-purchase-orchestrator/routes.py`
+  - `orchestrators/ticket-purchase-orchestrator/routes.py`
-- expiry consumer using the same RPC contract: `orchestrators/ticket-purchase-orchestrator/dlx_consumer.py`
+  - `orchestrators/ticket-purchase-orchestrator/dlx_consumer.py`

-**Role in the codebase:**

-- `ticket-purchase-orchestrator` uses gRPC to call `HoldSeat`, `ReleaseSeat`, `SellSeat`, and `GetSeatStatus`
-- the purchase flow uses this because seat availability is the part most likely to break under concurrency
-- the orchestrator also keeps a small gRPC channel pool so it does not create a fresh connection every time

-**Why the design makes sense:**
-Seat reservation is where double-booking risk lives. gRPC gives the repo a strict contract and lower overhead for that hot path, while the rest of the platform can stay on ordinary HTTP.
+**Limitations and tradeoffs:**

+- it adds another protocol to the backend, so the team has to maintain both REST and gRPC understanding
+- the protobuf stubs have to stay in sync with the proto contract
+- this is an internal optimization, not something the browser uses directly

+**Presentation talking points:**

+- "We did not replace REST everywhere.
+We used gRPC only for the seat inventory path, because that is where concurrency and double-booking risk are highest."
+- "The main benefit is a stricter internal contract for hold, release, sell, and status checks."
+- "This is beyond the labs because the class stack was REST-first, while this repo introduces a mixed-protocol design for performance-sensitive internal calls."

 **Read more:**